AmberForrester/Tetris_Game/README.md

 ## About This Project
-This game was built using Python as the programming language and it's Pygame library!
-Alongside the Pygame library, I was able to use it's various functions for the graphics, audio, and input handling for the Tetris game.
+This game was built using Python as the programming language and its cross-platform set of modules Pygame, used to create video games!
+This partnership creates the perfect usage of the various functions for the graphics, audio, and input handling Pygame has to offer.

 Installing Pygame:
 ```